 Due to multiple legal barriers and associated business risks, the attorneys here at Clark Law and Associates, LLC can only accept the most extreme of prison abuse cases with strong evidentiary support.
-If you have been a victim of prison abuse and believe your constitutional right to be free from cruel and unusual punishment has been violated you may contact us at 6501 SW Macadam Ave.
-Suite E, Portland, OR 97239.
-If you are seeking an Oregon attorney for prison abuse on behalf of an inmate, you may call (503) 238-1010.
-We will want to know the detailed allegations, the reason for incarceration, inmate date of birth, sid number and release date.
+If you have been a victim of prison abuse and believe your constitutional right to be free from cruel and unusual punishment has been violated you may contact us at (503) 238-1010.
+We will want to know the detailed allegations, the reason for incarceration, inmate date of birth, SID number and release date.
 Below are some of the legal hurdles in a prison abuse case:

 Exhaustion of Administrative Requirements (Institution Grievance)

-Before filing a lawsuit a City/County/State agency, you must first exhaust all administrative procedures to address your grievances.
-If you do not follow all administrative procedures any lawsuit you file risks dismissal.
+Before filing a lawsuit against a city/county/state agency, you must first exhaust all administrative procedures to address your grievances.
+If you do not follow all administrative procedures, any lawsuit you file risks dismissal.

 Exhaust administrative procedures by:

-- Of that fails, respectfully request necessary forms and gather procedural information.
+- If that fails, respectfully request necessary forms and gather procedural information.